Max Branning: 2006–2021

 When Tanya discovers that cars at the car lot are being repossessed, she and Max argue, which leads to passion and they have sex for the first time since Tanya's all-clear from cancer.
 Derek continues to allude to something Max did when he was staying with him.
 On Oscar's first day at school, Max claims he cannot attend as he is stuck in traffic, but he is instead seen posting an envelope full of money through somebody's letterbox.
 Max and Tanya plan to remarry, and Derek continues to remind Max that "they" want more money.
 Max gives Derek cash, but does not know that Derek does not pass it on.
-The day before the wedding, a drunken Lauren angrily tears up Tanya's wedding dress and destroys the cake, then reveals that she was drunk driving when she crashed Derek's car and her cousin Joey Branning (David Witts) took the blame, manipulated by Derek.
+The day before the wedding, a drunken Lauren angrily tears up Tanya's wedding dress and destroys the cake, then reveals that she was drunk driving when she crashed Derek's car and her cousin Joey Branning (David Witts) took the blame, manipulated by his father, Derek.
 She also reveals that she has been having a relationship with Joey.
 Max and Tanya cancel the wedding, and Max tells Derek that he wants nothing more to do with him after Christmas.
 Derek takes revenge by contacting the person involved in Max's secret, giving them Max's address.
 Max surprises Tanya with another wedding dress on Christmas Day, saying they can marry, but a woman claiming to be Max's wife, Kirsty Branning (Kierston Wareing), arrives.
-Max confirms to an angry Tanya that he did marry Kirsty but Derek had told him they were divorced.
+Max confirms to an angry Tanya that he did marry Kirsty in 2011, but Derek had told him they were divorced.
 Kirsty reveals that she was pregnant by Max, but after Max left her to reunite with Tanya, Derek said that Max did not want the child, so she had an abortion.
 Max did not know about the pregnancy.
-Max confronts Derek and threatens to kill him for his lies and manipulation and Derek reveals that he always hated Max.
-Derek is forced out by Max, Jack and Joey and outside, he suffers a heart attack and dies.
+Max confronts Derek and threatens to kill him for his lies and manipulation and Derek reveals that he always hated Max for being the "runt of the litter" in a heated argument.
+Derek is forced out by his own son and brothers, but then collapses and dies of a heart attack in front of them.